 Finally, the authors try to make the case (E2) that RTI is

-better because it involves early assessment (and that dyslexia is somehow a
+better because it involves early assessment (and that dyslexia assessment is somehow a

 'wait to fail' model).
 Why is it that dyslexia testing cannot be universal and